Existence of weak solutions to a generalized nonlinear multi-layered fluid-structure interaction problem with the Navier-slip boundary conditions: Preliminaries and main result

 \subsection{The ALE mapping}

-Due to the Navier-slip effects, we consider both radial(vertical) and longitudinal displacements in this study and these create some additional issue when we pass to the limit (see e.g., Section \ref{limitproblem}).
+Due to the Navier-slip effect, we consider both radial (vertical) and longitudinal displacements in this study, which creates some additional issues when we pass to the limit (see e.g., Section \ref{limitproblem}).
 Thus, we follow the procedure in \cite[Section 3.2]{MC2016JDE} to define our ALE mapping.
-First, we denote the corresponding deformation of the elastic boundary by $ \bvphi^{\bbeta} $, i.e.,
+First, let the corresponding deformation of the elastic boundary be denoted by $ \bvphi^{\bbeta} $, i.e.,

 Then we introduce a family of ALE mappings $ \bA_{\bbeta} $ parameterized by $ \bbeta $: